-Application: In addition to the application form, applicants will submit transcripts, two (2) letters of recommendation, a budget, and a statement not to exceed 500 words, stating briefly their background and preparation for the program to which they are applying, and how participation in this program fits their future plans.
+Application: In addition to the application form, applicants will submit official transcripts, two (2) letters of recommendation, a budget, and a statement not to exceed 500 words, stating briefly their background and preparation for the program to which they are applying, and how participation in this program fits their future plans.
 The Committee expects applicants to have contacted the director of their preferred fieldwork.

 Deadline.
-February 1st.
+February 15th

 Announcement.
 The recipient will be announced at the national convention (March/April).

 Selection of recipients is made by the Eta Sigma Phi Scholarship Committee.
-In selecting the recipient of each scholarship, the committee gives attention to the quality of the applicant’s work in Greek, Latin, and related courses as well as his/her contribution to the activities of Eta Sigma Phi at the local and national level.
+In selecting the recipient of each scholarship, the committee gives attention to the quality of the applicant’s work in Greek, Latin, and related courses as well as their contribution to the activities of Eta Sigma Phi at the local and national level.